honzakral/es-django-example/README.rst

 Example application in Django using Elasticsearch DSL for search.

-It uses data from StackExchange dumps (https://archive.org/details/stackexchange) - download the torrend and just point the ``load_dump`` command to an unpacked data directory for a stack exchange server.
+It uses data from StackExchange dumps (https://archive.org/details/stackexchange) - download the torrent and just point the ``load_dump`` command to an unpacked data directory for a stack exchange server.